Skip to main content

 Why Use Carefully?

-Retinoids are powerful anti-oxidants used to improve skin texture, reduce fine lines, wrinkles, acne.
+Retinoids are powerful antioxidants used to improve skin texture, reduce fine lines, wrinkles, acne.
 But due to potent efficiency it can make skin dry, irritated and if skin barrier is weak it can disrupt barrier.

 Evidence